Category:1022 Corrugated Metallic-Coated Steel Pipe Underdrain

 When requested, gage or thickness shall be determined with a micrometer graduated in increments of 0.0001 in. (.00254 mm).
 A minimum of five thickness measurements are to be made on the tangents of corrugation at least 3/8 in.
 (9.5 mm) from the edge of metal.
 Both the minimum and average thickness results shall be reported to 0.001 in. (.0254 mm).
 All test results shall be recorded through SM.

 1022.4.2 Sample Record

-The sample record shall be completed in SiteManager, as described in Sample Record General Information , and shall indicate acceptance, qualified acceptance, or rejection.
+The sample record shall be completed in AASHTOWARE Project (AWP) in accordance with AWP MA Sample Record, General, and shall indicate acceptance, qualified acceptance, or rejection.
 Appropriate remarks, as described in EPG 106.20 Reporting, are to be included in the remarks to clarify conditions of acceptance or rejection.
 Laboratory and field test results shall be reported in the appropriate templates under the Tests tab.